SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

       ]
     }

-This file is required to deploy the microservice in Cumulocity infrastructure.
+This file is required to deploy the microservice in the Cumulocity infrastructure.

-### Configure build
+### Configure the build

-To create a deployable zip file you need to add following to your pom file:
+To create a deployable zip file, you need to add the following to your pom file:

     <properties>
         <maven.compiler.source>1.7</maven.compiler.source>